Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 File: yugiohDetail.dart

-On this page I created, I created a constructive method to bring the Yugioh card clicked first.
+On this page, we created a constructive method to bring the Yugioh card clicked.
 We will use the Stack structure in the Body part.
 We will create a Card Widget in the middle of the page, insert the image of the relevant Yugioh card at the top of this Widget, and print the information of the relevant card in the Card Widget.

 app card detail page